UCormorant/p5-uc-ircgateway/README.md

 # LICENCE AND COPYRIGHT

-Copyright (c) 2011-2013, U=Cormorant.
+Copyright (C) 2011-2013, U=Cormorant.
 All rights reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 See [perlartistic](http://search.cpan.org/perldoc?perlartistic).